 Pronunciation of 'Pseudopanax'

-The word 'Pseudopanax' is a genus of plants native to New Zealand and the Pacific Islands.
-It is pronounced as 'soo-doh-PAN-aks' in English (en-US).
+The word 'Pseudopanax' refers to a genus of plants native to New Zealand and is pronounced as 'soo-doh-pan-aks' in English (en-US).

 Word Origin

-The word 'Pseudopanax' originates from Greek, where 'pseudo-' means 'false' and 'panax' refers to 'panacea' or 'all-healing', indicating its resemblance to the Panax genus.
+The word 'Pseudopanax' originates from Greek, where 'pseudo-' means 'false' and 'panax' refers to 'panacea' or 'all-healing', indicating its resemblance to plants in the Panax genus.

 Pronunciation Details